-Before we look at how you can make money from your green house we have to look at what type of green house you got.
-Do you have one that only can be used in the summer or is it heated so that you can have plants in it all year around.
-A green house that can be used all year round give you a lot more opportunities to earn money.
-You do not need keep it hot all the year but it is important that it doesn’t become too cold during the winter.
+Before we look at how you can make money from your greenhouse we have to look at what type of greenhouse you got.
+Do you have one that only can be used in the summer or is it heated so that you can have plants in it all year around?
+A greenhouse that can be used all year round gives you a lot more opportunities to earn money.
+You do not need to keep it hot all year but it is important that it doesn’t become too cold during the winter.
 Try to keep it above 65 if you want to keep tropical plants.
 Other types of plants will be okay as long as you keep it above freezing.
 It is easier to grow profitable plants in a heated greenhouse but it will also be more expensive to heat your greenhouse.
 You will have to calculate what is the best option based on the climate where you live.

 It does not have to be very expensive to heat a greenhouse provided that it is well insulated and that you use the heat already in there.
 A good way to store heat and reduce your heating bill is to have a lot of water in the greenhouse.
-Water barrels as well as ponds are good options.
-The ponds will help keep the greenhouse cooler when it is hot and will store the heat it absorbs and help heat the greenhouse when the temperatures drops.
+Water barrels, as well as ponds, are good options.
+The ponds will help keep the greenhouse cooler when it is hot and will store the heat it absorbs and help heat the greenhouse when the temperatures drop.
 Ponds and barrels can often be used to cut your heating bills for your greenhouse in half.
-It is sometimes possible to achieve even better results provided to greenhouse is placed in full sun.
+It is sometimes possible to achieve even better results provided that the greenhouse is placed in full sun.

 How to make money in an unheated greenhouse

 Your options are limited if you have an unheated greenhouse.
 You only have part of the year to make money unless you have somewhere else you can move your plants during the cold season.
 The length of you growing season will be decided by how far north you live and the climate where you live.
 If you live far enough south for the greenhouse to stay warm all year even though it is unheated then you should still consider it to be a heated greenhouse.